matoblac/AWSLogQueryCLI/README.md

 2. Choose an option:
     - 1: CloudFormation Logs
     - 2: CloudWatch Logs
-    - 3: CloudTrail Logs
-    - 4: Predefined Queries
+    - 3: Predefined Queries
-    - 5: Help
+    - 4: Help

 3. Follow the prompts to query logs or get help.